 Some of the terms associated with kilts are confusing.
 Some have assumed a different meaning in popular usage han the original meaning.
 This is in part because the kilt has evolved from a Medieval garment and many Medieval clothing terms are confusing and have varied along time perspectives, cultures, and geography as well as uses in various foreign languages.
 Here the most important words associated with the Scottish kilt ar plaid and tartan.

+The kilt, the virtual symbol of Scotland, has a rather strange history.
+Most foreigners erroneously believe that the Scots have been roaming the moors in plaid skirts for eons.
+Actually, the Scots didn't begin wearing the now world-recognized plaid kilt until the 18th Century.
+Earlier the Scots wore long, knee-length, plaid shirts belted at the waist.
+The surprising thing about the modern Scottish kilt is the extent to which it has been influenced by the English Sasquats.
+The English have influenced the kilt now worn in Scotland and by Scottish people around the world.
 There is a great deal of inaccurate information spread about Scottish kilts.
 The romanticism associated with the Scotland has been one source of false information.
 Another has been the adoption of kilts as almost a symbol of Scotland but using a style created in the 18th century that had only a minimal relationship to the true Gaelic kilt.
-The fact that the modern kilt and tartans are a creation of the 18th-19th centuries (and even worse from the Scottish perspective that the English played a prominent role).
-A variety of reports suggest that the English (the very English British army, an English queen, and an English manufactuer) has given rise to enduring erroneous reports and misunderstaning.
+The fact that the modern kilt and tartans are a creation of the 18th-19th centuries has given rise to enduring erroneous reports and misunderstanding.

 The kilt is a length of woven wool, usually with a plaid pattern, that is paermanently pleated except for sections at each end and wrapped around the sweaver's waist in such a way that the pleats are massed at the wearer's back and the flat unpleated ends overlap to form a double layer at the front.
 A reader asks how a kilt sewn together.
 Is it more than one piece of material sewn together?
 HBC reports that modern kilts are made from one piece of material cut from bolts.
 The length of the material cut from the bolt is determined by the waist size and the extent of the pleating.